June 20-24, 2022 | (2nd edition)

 Accommodation costs on campus

-Venice International University offers its support to book accommodation on San Servolo Campus, in multiple rooms (double) with other participants for the duration of the Summer School: further information about costs will be provided in the application form itself.
+Venice International University offers its support to book accommodation on San Servolo Campus, in multiple rooms with other participants for the duration of the Summer School: further information about the costs will be available in the Brochure and Application form.